RHInception/re-docs/worker-steps/func/service.rst

    hosts: ['localhost']
    steps:
-       - service:restart:
+       - service:Restart:
            service: megafrobber

-To use any of the other sub-commands, on line **3** in this example we would replace ``service:restart`` with the desired subcommand.
-Such as ``service:stop`` or ``service:reload``.
+To use any of the other sub-commands, on line **3** in this example we would replace ``service:Restart`` with the desired subcommand.
+Such as ``service:Stop`` or ``service:Reload``.

-service:stop
+service:Stop
 ------------
 Stop a given service.

-service:start
+service:Start
 -------------
 Start a given service.

-service:restart
+service:Restart
 ---------------
 Restart a given service.

-service:status
+service:Status
 --------------
 Return the status (running, stopped, etc) of a given service.

-service:reload
+service:Reload
 --------------
 Tell a service to reload it's configuration files.

 .. note:: Not all system services support all the given subcommands.
 This is especially true for **reload**.